-The program starts at the entrance of the Capcom building in Osaka, Japan.
-As Noritake Kinashi visits all the studios on the different floors you get a really good feel of how things were put together for all the classic games.
+The programme starts at the entrance of the Capcom building in Osaka, Japan.
+As Noritake Kinashi visits all the studios on the different floors, you get a really good feel of how things were put together for all the classic games.
 It's all in Japanese of course but it doesn't spoil it in any way because there's so much to see!
 Artist Akira Yasuda and executive producer Yoshiki Okamoto are featured throughout the program, and you get to see some of the equipment and techniques that the staff used at the time, including drawing concept art on a computer by mouse, motion capture for animation study, and a voice recording session where Noritake meets the voice actors for Sakura, Dhalsim and Ken.

 If you are familiar with the arcade version of Marvel Super Heroes Vs. Street Fighter you will see that the version demoed on the Capcom Impress arcade cabinet is not the finished version of the game.
-A more complete version of the game is shown at the end of the program when they visit the Capcom booth at the Tokyo Game Show '97.
+A more complete version of the game is shown at the end of the programme when they visit the Capcom booth at the Tokyo Game Show '97.

 Demonstrated beta version.

 Norimaro's taunt "Sign please!" and his portrait are a little different in this version.
 The text 'norimaro' is also missing from the energy bar.